under-Peter/OMEinsum.jl/README.md

 ## Application

-For an application in tensor network algorithms, check out the `TensorNetworkAD` package, where `OMEinsum` is used to evaluate complicated tensor-contractions.
+For an application in tensor network algorithms, check out the [TensorNetworkAD](https://github.com/under-Peter/TensorNetworkAD.jl) package, where `OMEinsum` is used to evaluate tensor-contractions, permutations and summations.

-A toy application is the counting of graph colourings.
+#### Toy Application: solving 3-coloring problem
 Let us focus on graphs
 with vertices with three edges each.
 A question one might ask is:
 How many different ways are there to colour the edges of the graph with three different colours such that no vertex has a duplicate colour on its edges?